Details

 Certified Captains

-Bhutan, the "Land of Thunder Dragon," is known for its unique approach of the government, focusing on Gross National Happiness instead of Gross National Products.
-This unique approach has made Bhutan an ideal destination for those seeking peace, tranquility, and happiness.
+If you are craving some Happiness, Remember Bhutan is waiting for you!!
+Bhutan, the "Land of Thunder Dragon," is known for its unique approach by the government, focusing on Gross National Happiness instead of Gross National Products.
+This unique approach has made Bhutan an ideal destination for those seeking peace, tranquillity, and happiness.
 With stunning natural beauty and a rich culture steeped in tradition and Buddhism, Bhutan offers a truly transformative experience for travelers.

 Festivals play an important role in Bhutanese culture, with many celebrations honoring Guru Rimpoche, the 8th-century saint who introduced Buddhism to the country.
 These festivals are known for their richness, vitality, and joy, making them an essential part of any visit to Bhutan.
 In addition to its stunning natural beauty, Bhutan is also known for its arts and crafts.
 Textiles, painting, sculpture, and archery are all examples of traditional Bhutanese arts, each playing an important role in Bhutan's rich history and heritage.
 Archery, in particular, is a popular sport in Bhutan and is a must-see for visitors.
-Bhutan is an ideal destination to visit during the months of October and April, when the weather is clear and pleasant, enhancing the overall experience of traveling through the country.
+Bhutan is an ideal destination to visit during the months of October and April, when the weather is clear and pleasant, enhancing the overall experience of travelling through the country.
 With its beautiful temples, ancient forts, and rugged mountain ranges, Bhutan offers an unforgettable adventure that should not be missed.
 If you are looking for a transformative travel experience and are eager to explore a country that puts happiness at the forefront of its values, look no further than Bhutan.

-Look no further, Get ready for a 6N/7D adventure in Bhutan
+Look no further, Get ready for a 6N/7D adventure in Bhutan.

 Day